 The village of Chvalčov has about 1,600 inhabitants and is situated in Moravia in the south-east of the country, near the provincial towns of Bystřice and Kroměříž, 90 kilometres north-east of Brno.
 Moravia is known for its beautiful countryside, its historic towns and its wines.
-The local tourism agency is trying to increase the number of visitors to the area, thus hoping to improve the lives of the local population.

 A need to provide children with a loving home and young people with a future

 SOS Children's Villages has been very active in the development and implementation of the child protection policies in the Czech Republic.
 Given the high number of children without parental care, the SOS Children's Villages model of care, where children are looked after in families rather than in state-run institutions, continues to be very important.
 Children who have grown up in the care of SOS Children’s Villages are individually supported until they can live independently.

 Looking happy during a party in the SOS Children's Village (photo: SOS archives)